 ESN: Is there anything else you’d like to share with emerging Christian scholars?

 Carrie: Apply for a Christian Scholars Foundation Emerging Scholars grant!
 In addition to the possibility of receiving funding for a valued project, applying provides a great excuse (and opportunity) to step back and think about how your scholarship is or can be integrated with your Christian faith.

-Editor’s Note: Applications to the Christian Scholars’ Foundation Grant are closed for this year, but stay tuned for future news.
+Editor’s Note: Applications to the 2018 Christian Scholars’ Foundation Grant are open, to learn more click here.